-Reports will initially be managed internally by the academy and where necessary will be referred to Integrated Children's Services and/or the Police.
+Reports will initially be managed internally by the academy and where necessary will be referred to Front door and/or the Police.
 The decision making and required action taken will vary on a case by case basis, but will be informed by the wishes of the victim; the nature of the alleged incident (including whether a crime may have been committed); the ages and developmental stages of the children involved; any power imbalance between the children; if the alleged incident is a one-off or a sustained pattern of abuse; if there are any ongoing risks to the victim, other children, adult students or academy staff; and, any other related issues or wider context.

-The Principal will provide data relating to sexual violence and harassment in the annual safeguarding report to Academy Board.
+The Principal will provide data relating to sexual violence and sexual harassment in the annual safeguarding report to the safeguarding link governors and the Academy Board.
+It will also provide information to the LAT safeguarding lead.

-19.2 Nude and/or Semi-Nude Image Sharing by Children
+20.2 Nude and/or Semi-Nude Image Sharing by Children